 A few seconds are usually enough to make a cool little teaser.
 Whenever a new product comes to your store, consider leveraging the pleasure of anticipation.

 A cool and easy twist you can try is to use the pen and eraser tools to hide certain areas from your Story image like in the example below.
-Either to tease new post on your feed or an entire product.
+Either to tease new posts on your feed or an entire product.

 “Swipe Up” and sell